estherwaiyaki/Phase_3-project/README.md

 The metrics used to evaluate models:
 - Accuracy score
 - Area under curve (auc)
-Best model is selected best on high performance .
+The best model is selected best on high performance.

 ## Findings of EDA